What Can You Do?

 We all have a part to play in ending domestic violence.

-Here are a few ideas about how you can get involved.
+Here are a few ideas for how you can take action.

 - Advocate—Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.

-- Change the culture—As our Philosophy Statement explains, abuse is supported by and thrives in a culture that encourages the oppression of some by others.
-So confront sexism and the other “isms” that we all encounter daily.
-Become media savvy, and speak up when you see popular culture or people you know promoting values that condone sexual violence.
+- Change the culture—Abuse thrives in a culture that encourages the oppression of some by others.
+So confront sexism, racism and the other “isms” that we all encounter daily.
+Become media savvy, and speak up when you see popular culture or people you know promoting values that condone abuse and violence.
+Consider your own belief system, and how it might contribute to a world in which some people believe they have the right to control and dominate others.

-- Promote Domestic Violence Awareness—Throughout the year, you will find opportunities to join in awareness raising about this issue and show your support for healthy relationships.
+- Promote community understanding of domestic abuse and violence—Throughout the year, you will find opportunities in your community to shine a spotlight on domestic abuse and violence.
 Attend a vigil, walk a 5K, write a letter to the editor, or Take Back the Night.
 By showing up, you send the signal that your community will not condone abuse.
+Connect via social media; find out what is happening in your local area, and share that news with your followers.

 - Volunteer—Contact your local domestic violence resource center and ask them about volunteer opportunities.
-They often have many things that they need help with, ranging from long-term commitments to one-time events.
+They have many things that they need help with, ranging from long-term commitments to one-time events.
+We could not do what we do without the help of hundreds of volunteers across Maine.